 - LEDs.
 See Interpreting Control Module LEDs on page 3-2. - Messages.
-A message on the LCD panel (located behind the bezel), on the console, in the event log, or in the Group Manager GUI Alarms panel describes a control module failure. - Group Manager GUI and CLI output.
+A message on the console, in the event log, or in the Group Manager GUI Alarms panel describes a control module failure. - Group Manager GUI and CLI output.
 The Member Controllers window or the member select show controllers command output shows the control module status not installed.